STAIRlab/opensees-gallery/content/en/examples/Chopra-10.4/index.md

 {{% /tab %}}
 {{< /tabs >}}

-and hit enter.
-To create output files (stored in directory "data") the user has to exit OpenSees interpreter by typing "exit".

 ## Create the model

-Spatial dimension of the model and number of degrees-of-freedom (DOF) at nodes are defined using <a href="https://opensees.berkeley.edu/wiki/index.php/model_command">model</a> command.
-In this example we have 2D model with 3 DOFs at each node.
-This is defined in the following way:
+In this example we have 2D model with 3 degrees of freedom at each node.
+This is information is used to construct a [`Model`](https://opensees.stairlab.io/user/manual/model/model_class.html):

 {{< tabs tabTotal="2" >}}
 {{% tab name="Python" %}}